elastic/examples/Miscellaneous/gdpr/pseudonymization/README.md

       }
       ```

-    The data produced by both examples is identical.
+    The data produced by both examples is identical - with the exception of the `source` field which indicates the pipeline used.
 If running both examples once, you will end up with a duplicate of each document in the `events` index - total 200, and 100 thereafter for each execution.

-    The `pseudonyms` index should always contain 200 documents no matter how many times you index the data - a document for each unique field value of username` and `ip`.
+The `pseudonyms` index should always contain 200 documents no matter how many times you index the data - a document for each unique field value of `username` and `ip`.

-    All indexed documents contain a field `source` indicating their originating pipeline.

     In order to lookup a pseudonymized value, the user can simply do a lookup by id on the `pseudonyms` index.
 For example, if needing the original value for `6efda88d5338599ef1cc29df5dad8da681984580dc1f7f495dcf17ebcf7191f8` simply execute: